 How does it work?

-You can also search for programs here.
+You can also search for study abroad programs.

-Education Abroad Office: firstname.lastname@example.org
+Email the Education Abroad Office: firstname.lastname@example.org

 For assistance with Veteran Benefits, please contact: